facebookexperimental/MemorySnapshotAnalyzer/README.md

 ## Building and Running

-MemorySnapshotAnalyzer was developed in C# and only tested with Visual Studio 2022 and .NET 6.0 on Windows.
+MemorySnapshotAnalyzer was developed in C# and tested with both Visual Studio 2022 and .NET 6.0 on Windows, as well as VSCode and .NET 7.0 on MacOS X.

 Use the solution file `MemorySnapshotAnalyzer.sln` to build and run the console application.
+On MacOS/Linux, you can build and run from the shell using the `./run.sh` script.

 ## The Read-Eval Print Loop